alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 (Normally) you can use and run it locally on your desktop.

 ## Architecture
-The [SPANs](https://www.logicmonitor.com/blog/what-are-spans-in-distributed-tracing) are broadcast through OpenTelemetry and gathered through [OpenTelemetry Collector](https://opentelemetry.io/docs/collector).
+The [SPANs](https://www.logicmonitor.com/blog/what-are-spans-in-distributed-tracing) are broadcast and gathered through [OpenTelemetry Collector](https://opentelemetry.io/docs/collector).
 It finally sends them to [Jaeger](https://www.jaegertracing.io/).
-You can also opt for [Tempo](https://grafana.com/oss/tempo/) and [Grafana](https://grafana.com/).
+I use it because it is simplest tool to set up.
+To be more _production ready_, you can opt for [Tempo](https://grafana.com/oss/tempo/) and [Grafana](https://grafana.com/) the tools I talked about above.

 Here is the architecture of such a platform:

 {{< style "text-align:center" >}}
 ![OpenTelemetry Collector Architecture](/assets/images/2023/09/architecture.svg )